Coordination in distributed networks via coded actions with application to power control: Information constraints on black achievable empirical coordination

-Theorem \ref{thm:upper-bound} can be interpreted as follows.
-Agent $2$'s actions, which are represented by $X_2$, correspond to a joint source-channel decoding operation with distortion on the information source, which is represented by $X_0$.
-To be achievable, the distortion rate has to be less than the transmission rate allowed by the channel, whose input and output are represented by Agent $1$'s action $X_1$ and the signal $Y$ observed by Agent $2$.
-Therefore, the pair $S=(X_0,X_2)$ seems to play the same role as the side information in state-dependent channels~\cite{NetworkInformationTheory}.
+where $(b)$ holds because $X_{2,Z}$ is a function of $(Z,X_{0}^{Z-1},Y^{Z-1})$ and $X_{1,Z}$ is a function of $(Z,X_{0}^{N})$; the inequality follows because conditioning reduces entropy and the Markov chain $(Z, X_0^{Z-1},X_{0,Z+1}^N, Y^{Z-1})-(X_{0,Z},X_{1,Z},X_{2,Z})-Y_{Z}$ deduced from from (\ref{eq:DMC}).
+By combining~\eqref{eq:equality-lb-ub}-\eqref{eq:upper_bound_rhs}, we find that } \tc{black}{To conclude the proof, note that the joint distribution of $X_{0,Z}$, $X_{1,Z}$, $X_{2,Z}$, and $Y_{Q}$, is exactly the distribution $\frac{1}{N}\ds{\sum_{n=1}^N} \mathrm{P}_{X_{0,n},X_{1,n},X_{2,n},Y_n}$ and let us introduce function $\Phi^{\mathrm{I}}$ } which is continuous. \tc{black}{Because of~\eqref{eq:limit_assumption}, $\forall \varepsilon'>0$ there exists $N'$ such that $\forall N \geq N'$, } \end{IEEEproof} Theorem \ref{thm:upper-bound} has the following interpretation.
+Agent $2$'s actions are represented by $X_2$ and correspond to a joint source-channel decoding operation with distortion on the information source represented by $X_0$.
+To be achievable, the distortion rate must not exceed the transmission rate allowed by the channel, whose input and output are represented by Agent $1$'s action $X_1$ and the signal $Y$ observed by Agent $2$.
+Therefore, the pair $S=(X_0,X_2)$ plays the same role as the side information in state-dependent channels~\cite{NetworkInformationTheory}.
 Although we exploit this interpretation when establishing sufficient conditions for \tc{black}{achievability} in Section~\ref{sec:implementability}, the argument seems inappropriate to show that the sufficient conditions are also necessary.
-In contrast to classical arguments in converse proofs for state-dependent channels~\cite{GP-1980,Merhav2003}, in which the transmitted ``message'' is independent of the channel state, here the role of the message is played by the quantity $X_0^T$, which is not independent of $S^T=(X_0^T,X_2^T)$.
+In contrast to classical arguments in converse proofs for state-dependent channels~\cite{GP-1980,Merhav2003}, in which the transmitted ``message'' is independent of the channel state, here the role of the message is played by the quantity $X_0^N$, which is not independent of $S^N=(X_0^N,X_2^N)$.